dhellmann/pymotw-3/source/re/index.rst

 ``DOTALL`` is the other flag related to multiline text.
 Normally, the dot character (``.``) matches everything in the input text except a newline character.
-The flag allows dot to match newlines as well.
+The flag allows the dot to match newlines as well.

 .. literalinclude:: re_flags_dotall.py
    :caption: